mindset-dojo/mindset-dojo.github.io/docs/impact.md

 ### What People Have Said

 - *“Michael’s ability to provide stimulating questions and guidance as a Sensei has been instrumental in fostering a culture of continuous learning and improvement.
-His innovative approach to problem-solving and dedication to the Dojo’s principles have not only contributed to the growth of the community but have also inspired many, including myself, to strive for excellence.”* (Jesse Mar Chun)&#8203;:contentReference[oaicite:0]{index=0}
+His innovative approach to problem-solving and dedication to the Dojo’s principles have not only contributed to the growth of the community but have also inspired many, including myself, to strive for excellence.”*

 - *“Michael’s knack for building communities and uniting diverse teams toward a shared goal has been instrumental in fostering collaboration and driving success.
-His proactive mentorship and continuous learning elevate not only his own expertise but also that of the entire team.”* (Juliette Southern)&#8203;:contentReference[oaicite:1]{index=1}
+His proactive mentorship and continuous learning elevate not only his own expertise but also that of the entire team.”*

-- *“He has an unparalleled ability to simplify complex topics and make them engaging for his team.”* (Ignacio Pedregon)&#8203;:contentReference[oaicite:2]{index=2}
+- *"He has an unparalleled ability to simplify complex topics and make them engaging for his team."*

-- *“Even during occasional conflicts, Michael navigates with calm and wisdom, transforming critics into active participants.”* (Sean Graver)&#8203;:contentReference[oaicite:3]{index=3}
+- *“Even during occasional conflicts, Michael navigates with calm and wisdom, transforming critics into active participants.”*

 - *“Michael is water.
 He adapts fluidly to different situations, whether gently guiding discussions with clarifying questions or diving deep to resolve complex problems.
-His approach varies based on the need, but he always keeps the focus on the work, blocking ego from derailing progress.”* (Rev Darragh)&#8203;:contentReference[oaicite:4]{index=4}
+His approach varies based on the need, but he always keeps the focus on the work, blocking ego from derailing progress.”*

 ---